FitzwilliamMuseum/fitz-collection-online/README.md

 the Fitzwilliam Museum collection application.

-This is very much a minimum viable product and to run and install your environment would need to be whitelisted for our solr, axiell, shopify and elastic api instances.
+This is very much a minimum viable product and to run and install your environment would need to be whitelisted for our solr, axiell, directus, shopify and elastic api instances.

-This system is built with the latest versions of Bootstrap, Laravel 8, JQuery and uses webpack/npm/
+This system is built with the latest versions of Bootstrap, Laravel 8, JQuery and uses webpack/npm.

 # Installation